LongHorn Steakhouse: History

 LongHorn Steakhouse was founded in 1981 by George McKerrow Jr. and his father George Sr., Bill Norman, and Bill Dukes.
-Before founding the chain, McKerrow worked as a manager at Quinn's Mill Restaurant, which was part of Victoria Station—a San Francisco-based dining concept known for using refurbished railroad cars as dining areas.
+Before starting the chain, McKerrow worked as a manager at Quinn's Mill Restaurant, which was part of Victoria Station—a San Francisco-based dining concept known for using refurbished railroad cars as dining areas.
 Victoria Station was popular across the United States during the 1970s and 1980s.

-The first location, originally called LongHorn Steaks Restaurant & Saloon, opened on Peachtree Street in Atlanta, Georgia on August 10, 1981.
-It was a former antique store and, later, an adult entertainment business.
+The first location, originally called LongHorn Steaks Restaurant & Saloon, opened on Peachtree Street in Atlanta on August 10, 1981.
+It was a former antique store and later an adult entertainment business.